k-ojo/knustexams/moving_triangle/README.md

-This is my final exams in computer graphics
+This is my final exams in co